WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-01-Testing-while-coding-and-isolate-business-logic.markdown

 3. Write a coded check for every decision that the unit owns
 4. Use the mocks as a way to define the expected contracts and force test failure when the contract is violated

+There is a live version of this article on my <a href="https://www.youtube.com/@SoftwareTesting-bv6di">YouTube channel, Software Testing</a>.
+I recorded myself making the changes, running the tests, fixing my bugs, and generally confusing myself, all for your edification.

+<a href="https://www.youtube.com/watch?v=BB4ZVPfS4b8&t=6s">Wayne is testing: unit tests to isolate business logic from IO</a>

 The example - an issue reporting method
 ===============================================
 The method in this example allows for retrieval of issue reports